andmos/ReadingList-Data/BookNotes/Random.Notes.md

 - Anybody who doesn’t change their mind a lot is dramatically underestimating the complexity of the world we live in. - Jeff Bezos

 - A complex system that works is invariably found to have evolved from a simple system that worked.
 The inverse proposition also appears to be true: A complex system designed from scratch never works and cannot be made to work.
 You have to start over, beginning with a working simple system. - John Gall

+- Programs must be written for people to read, and only incidentally for machines to execute. - Harold Abelson, Structure and Interpretation of Computer Programs